momostarsky/imebra_git/docs/compiling_imebra.rst

 Building Imebra
 ...............

-The library folder contains a CMakeLists file, which contains the information needed by CMake to generate a solution file for your platform (a make file, a VisualStudio solution, etc).
+The root folder of the source distributions contains a CMakeLists file, which contains the information needed by CMake to generate a solution file for your platform (a make file, a VisualStudio solution, etc).

 To generate the Imebra shared library, execute the following steps:

 1. Create a folder that will contain the result of the compilation (artifacts)
 2. cd into the created artifacts folder
-3. execute cmake with the path to the Imebra's library folder as parameter
+3. execute cmake with the path to the Imebra's distributrion root folder as parameter
 4. execute cmake with the --build option, and on Windows optionally specify the build configuration

 For instance: